 - an endocrine surgeon – a surgeon who operates on endocrine glands

-- a clinical geneticist – a doctor with specialist experience in genetics
+- a clinical geneticist – a doctor with specialist experience in hereditary conditions

-- a radiologist – a doctor who looks at different types of scan
+- a radiologist – a doctor who looks at scans and x-rays to diagnose problems

 - a pathologist – a doctor who looks at changes in the cells of tumours